 I liked how cryptic Rin is.
 He’s also probably the only bachelor that had a believable romance with the heroine.
 However, his story was just too gloomy.
 Just like Kazuma’s, his route didn’t follow the same structure as the other two bachelors’ (Sosuke and Hayato).
 All of his endings were sad.

 The main heroine Miku, is your typical bland, high school protagonist in otome games.
 Everything about her is pretty generic that she didn’t really left any good (or bad) impression for me to talk about.
 I like her character design though, I think she’s really cute.
 Miku’s personality and drive changes according to the choices a player makes in the game, so I guess she’s one of those self-insert MC’s.

 The localization has definitely improved compared to Digimerce’s previous entries.
 However, there are still some phrases and sentences that are seemingly awkward here and there.
-The dialogues were translated as how it should be in Japanese but there wasn’t much flavor added to it which is important in localization.
+The dialogues were translated as how it should be in Japanese (you can call it ‘literal translation’ if you want) but there wasn’t much flavor added to it which is important in localization.
 Maybe I’m just nitpicking here?
 Idk.
 You can definitely give it a passing grade as something readable that won’t deter your experience though.

 Spiral Memoria ~The Summer I Meet Myself~ is a very short game.
 I finished the entire thing in six to seven hours total.
 I admit, I’ve skipped a few scenes in some routes as they were basically the same exact dialogues repeated in every segment and I didn’t have the patience to sit through reading the same thing all over again.